 Students are regularly assessed in two specific areas:

-Teachers use the EAL Developmental Continuum to identify each students’ English language level and to plan for effective learning programs that target student need.
-The EAL Developmental Continuum is a comprehensive assessment tool designed specifically for newly arrived EAL students and provides evidence-based indicators of progress.
-Student Reports are written that describe each student’s English language and learning progress.
-These reports are provided to parents/guardians.
+Teachers use the EAL Reporting Resource to identify each students’ English language level and to plan for effective learning programs that target student need.
+The EAL Reporting Resource is a comprehensive assessment tool that provides evidence-based indicators of progress.
+Student reports are provided to parents/carers and describe each student’s English language and learning progress.

 When placing a student in a class, consideration is given to the student’s age and sometimes their English language level.
 Teachers regularly review student placements resulting in some students changing classes throughout their stay.
+Class sizes are small with a maximum of 14 students.
 This ensures that students are offered a program that supports their individual learning needs.

 All students take part in a take-home reading program.
-This involves students borrowing books on a daily basis to read at home, which are specifically suited to their individual reading level.
+This involves students borrowing books on a daily basis to read aloud at home, which are specifically suited to their individual reading level.
 Students also have the opportunity to borrow books from the school library.
-Specific homework tasks, designed to meet the needs of individual students, are sometimes provided.
-Teachers will often advise parents/guardians about the various ways in with they can support their child’s English language learning at home.
+Students are sometimes provided with other homework tasks depending on their individual needs (e.g. phonics or sight word practice, handwriting and spelling).
+Teachers will often advise parents/guardians about the various ways they can support their child’s English language learning at home.

-Excursions provide valuable English language learning experiences for all students.
+Incursions and excursions provide valuable English language learning experiences for all students.
 Excursions are a planned and important part of the curriculum and all students are expected to fully participate.
 When an excursion is being organised, detailed notices will be sent home to inform parents and guardians.
-Excursions for primary aged children may include a trip to the zoo, a farm or the beach.
-In term 3 all students participate in a 5 week swimming program.

 When placing a student in a class, consideration is given to their age and English language stage.
 Secondary aged students are given a placement test at enrolment.
 Teachers regularly review the English knowledge and skills of each student and class placements are revised at the beginning of each term.
 This ensures that students are offered a program that supports their stage of English language.